 When we walk in the Spirit, we will exemplify the fruit of the Spirit: “love, joy, peace, longsuffering, kindness, goodness, faithfulness, gentleness, self-control” (Gal.
 5:22-23).
 The Holy Spirit is the source of these qualities; but, we personally determine whether we will walk in step with Him.

 When we choose to walk in step with the Holy Spirit, we can:

-As we step into the second month of the New Year, choose to walk in the Spirit and enjoy the exceptional life available when God made us His children and infused us with His Spirit!
+As we step through the year, choose to walk in the Spirit and enjoy the exceptional life available when God made us His children and infused us with His Spirit!

 Charles E. McCracken is an international Bible teacher, long-time friend of Israel and advocate for the Jewish people.
 Rev. McCracken authentically communicates biblical truth making his presentations relevant for those seeking to understand the significance of Israel and the church in Bible prophecy.
 He staunchly supports the nation of Israel and the Jewish people’s right to exist and live in peace.